ericrasmussen/chromaticleaves/posts/mailchimp_with_pyramid.markdown

 ```

 The timeout setting is passed directly to the *Requests* library to stop the
-request if the response takes too long (note though that this setting has
+request if the server takes too long to respond.
+Note, however, that this only
-nothing to do with how long the response takes to download).
-It's unlikely that
+covers the initial response from MailChimp; once they begin sending a response
-you'll need this setting, but if you are going to block responses, it's nice
+it won't time out, even if they're sending a lot of data that takes
-to have it available and easy to configure.
+time to download.

-We'll prepare by adding an application-wide *PostMonkey* instance to the
+We'll setup this example by first adding an application-wide *PostMonkey*
-registry so it will be available to views:
+instance to the registry so it will be available to views:

 ```python
 # in your app startup